 Can we deliver portfolio rollouts across multiple Golden Triangle sites?

 Yes.
 Most Golden Triangle 3PL operators run 4–15 site portfolios within the corridor.
-Multi-site rollouts under single PPA or asset finance facility are standard — we have delivered 6–12 site portfolio rollouts.
+Multi-site rollouts under single PPA or asset finance facility are standard — multi-site rollouts are an established model we support.
 Standardised system designs across the depot network plus consolidated monitoring produce a single customer audit pack.